-Typical microstructures exhibited by sound and porosity-containing castings, taken in the immediate vicinity of the mold-metal interface, are shown in Fig. 8.
 In all cases, no differences in either matrix structure or graphite morphology were found.
-Both microstructures contained the same ferritic-type matrix with Type A graphite.
+Both microstructures contained the same ferritic type matrix with Type A graphite.
 The solidification rate and composition of all base gray iron heats favored this type of structure.
-Although it is widely recognized that H and N are carbide stabilizers and favor formation of pearlite as well as other graphite structures,^{37-41} it appears that insufficient time was available during solidification and subsequent cooling through the transformation temperatures, for such phases to form.
+Although it is widely recognized that hydrogen and nitrogen are carbide stabilizers and favor formation of pearlite as well as alter graphite structure, it appears that insufficient time was available during solidification and subsequent cooling through the transformation temperatures, for such phases to form.

 Although most gas holes exhibited a bright or shiny interior of a graphitic nature, no such films were observed during optical metallography.
-Further examination of these areas by SEM showed distinct layers of what appears to be a crystalline graphitic coating lining the interior of the gas holes (see Fig. 9).
-The presence of this crystalline film has been reported by numerous other investigators.^{1,8}
+Further examination of these areas with a scanning electron microscope showed distinct layers of what appears to be a crystalline graphitic coating lining the interior of the gas holes (see Figure 9).
+The presence of this crystalline film has been reported by numerous other investigators.